Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • pollution of the surrounding environment;

-This type of disease in an unborn baby is formed due to the emerging disorders of the genitourinary organization.
+This type of disease in an unborn baby is formed due to emerging disorders of the genitourinary organization.

-The violation appears with the following factors:
+Violation appears under the following factors:

 • a rare disease in which the renal parenchyma is gradually replaced by cysts;

-• improper placement of the tubular organ;
+• incorrect placement of the tubular organ;

 In children